Compare mortgage rates instantly. Starting at 4.55%

 All other remaining provinces and territories charge registration fees based on the value of the property being bought or transferred.
 These fees are usually much lower compared to typical Canadian land transfer tax rates.

 Ontario land transfer tax is typically based on the amount paid for the property, in addition to the amount remaining on any mortgage or debt assumed as part of the purchase.
 The calculation can include the purchase price, liabilities assumed, benefits conferred, soft costs and the cost of upgrades.
-Land transfer tax can also be based on the fair market value of the land in certain scenarios.
-For example:

 • the transfer of a lease with a remaining term that can exceed 50 years